-Strategic alliances, acquisitions, joint ventures and new hires involve a number of operational, regulatory, and financial risks and challenges, including:
+Strategic alliances, acquisitions, joint ventures and new hires involve a number of operational, regulatory, and financial risks and challenges,

-- potential disruption of our ongoing businesses and product and service and market development and distraction of management; - difficulty retaining and integrating personnel and integrating administrative, operational, financial reporting, internal control, compliance, and other systems; - the necessity of hiring additional management and other critical personnel and integrating them into current operations while maintaining legal and regulatory compliance; - increasing the scope, geographic diversity and complexity of our operations; - potential dependence upon, and exposure to liability, loss or reputational damage relating to systems, controls and personnel that are not under our control; - addition of business lines in which we have not previously engaged; - potential unfavorable reaction to our strategic alliance, acquisition or joint venture strategy by our customers; - to the extent that we pursue opportunities outside the U.S., exposure to political, economic, legal, regulatory, operational and other risks that are inherent in operating in a foreign country, including risks of possible nationalization, expropriation, price controls, capital controls, exchange controls and other restrictive government actions, as well as the outbreak of hostilities; - the upfront costs associated with pursuing transactions and recruiting personnel, which efforts may be unsuccessful; - conflicts or disagreements between any strategic alliance or joint venture partner and us; - exposure to additional liabilities of any acquired business, strategic alliance or joint venture; and - dilution resulting from any issuances of shares of our Class A common stock or limited partnership units in connection with strategic alliances, acquisitions, joint ventures or new hires.
+- potential disruption of our ongoing businesses and product and service and market development and distraction of management; - difficulty retaining and integrating personnel and integrating administrative, operational, financial reporting, internal control, compliance, and other systems; - the necessity of hiring additional management and other critical personnel and integrating them into current operations; - increasing the scope, geographic diversity and complexity of our operations; - potential dependence upon, and exposure to liability, loss or reputational damage relating to systems, controls and personnel that are not under our control; - addition of business lines in which we have not previously engaged; - potential unfavorable reaction to our strategic alliance, acquisition or joint venture strategy by our customers; - to the extent that we pursue opportunities outside the U.S., exposure to political, economic, legal, regulatory, operational and other risks that are inherent in operating in a foreign country, including risks of possible nationalization and/or foreign ownership restrictions, expropriation, price controls, capital controls, foreign currency fluctuations, regulatory and tax requirements, economic and/or political instability, geographic, time zone, language and cultural differences among personnel in different areas of the world, exchange controls and other restrictive government actions, as well as the outbreak of hostilities; - the upfront costs associated with pursuing transactions and recruiting personnel, which efforts may be unsuccessful; - the inability to complete proposed or announced transactions on the expected timetable, or at all, or the inability to meet anticipated objectives; - conflicts or disagreements between any strategic alliance or joint venture partner and us; - exposure to additional liabilities of any acquired business, strategic alliance or joint venture; and - dilution resulting from any issuances of shares of our Class A common stock or limited partnership units in connection with strategic alliances, acquisitions, joint ventures or new hires.

-We expect to face competition for acquisition targets, which may limit our number of acquisitions and growth opportunities and may lead to higher acquisition prices.
+We expect to face competition for acquisition targets, which may limit our number of acquisitions and growth opportunities and may lead to higher acquisition prices or other less favorable terms.
 There can be no assurance that we will be able to identify, acquire or profitably manage additional businesses or integrate successfully any acquired businesses without substantial costs, delays or other operational, regulatory or financial difficulties.

 In addition, the acquisition of regulated firms generally requires the consent of the home jurisdiction regulator in which the target is domiciled and those jurisdictions in which the target has regulated subsidiaries.
 In certain circumstances one or more of these regulators may withhold their consent, impose restrictions or make their consent subject to conditions which may result in increased costs or delays.
 In both of our business segments, any future growth will be partially dependent upon the continued availability of suitable transactional candidates at favorable prices and upon advantageous terms and conditions, which may not be available to us, as well as sufficient liquidity and credit to fund these transactions.
 Future transactions and any necessary related financings also may involve significant transaction-related expenses, which include payment of break-up fees, assumption of liabilities, including compensation, severance and lease termination costs, and transaction and deferred financing costs, among others.
 In addition, there can be no assurance that such transactions will be accretive or generate favorable operating margins.
 The success of these transactions will also be determined in part by the ongoing performance of the acquired companies and the acceptance of acquired employees of our partnership compensation structure and other variables which may be different from the existing industry standards or practices at the acquired companies.